Dejac01/Game-Project/README.md

 createElement,
 and instructions for the game utilizing the alert function to begin,

 The game is still a work in progress but it is functional and enjoyable!
-You may have to refresh the page to get the game to fully load
+You may have to refresh the page a time or two to get the game board to fully load

 INSTRUCTIONS: